yichao-chicago/homework_best_of_everything/README.md

 What are the CRUD resources you need in your app?
 In other words, what are the central *things* you need to keep track of information about?

-Write up a list of tables and columns, similar to how I did in the introduction above.
+Write up a list of tables and columns, in a format similar to the one I used in the introduction above.
 Try to specify every column you will need (including foreign keys to connect to other tables).

+Basically, re-visit and update [the work you did in Week 1 to plan out your project](http://ask.initialversion.com/t/a-problem-solving-pattern/77), now that you are informed more about the technical side of things.

-Bring this written-up list to your faculty coach appointment this week so you can iron out any kinks.
+Bring this written-up list to your faculty coach appointment this week so you can iron out any kinks before we zoom ahead with prototyping next week.

 **Ask lots of questions**.
 Good luck!